imgal-sc/imgal/imgal_python/README.md

 # pyimgal

-The pyimgal package provides Python bindings for the [imgal](https://github.com/imgal-sc/imgal) image algorithm and processing library.
+The pyimgal package provides the Python bindings for the [imgal](https://github.com/imgal-sc/imgal) image algorithm and processing library.
 Visit [imgal.org](imgal.org) for more information.

 ## Installation